We have all been vaccinated and our store is open for public shopping again! See our store page for hours and driving directions.

 The Triple Mountain Way

 At Triple Mountain, we believe if something is worth doing, it's worth doing with integrity.
-That means doing the right thing even when - especially when - it's not the easy thing.
-It means treating our customers the way we want to be treated, being honest in all things, and being as Earth-friendly as possible.
+That means doing the right thing even when - especially when - it's not the easy option.
+It means taking time to treat our customers the way we want to be treated, being honest in all things, and being as Earth-friendly as possible.
 We are always striving to decrease our carbon footprint through increasing efficiency and reducing waste, while improving our local environment by planting locally-friendly plants and tending the forests of the Triple Mountain.

 Being a good steward of our Earth also means helping in the community.
 We support local organizations and charities including the Hiram Historical Society, Jen's Friends Cancer Foundation - which helps families with costs associated with dealing with the disease, Starting Point - a woman's shelter, and Harvest Hills Animal Shelter.